 Writer.
 Chef.
 Romantic.
 Mother.
 Wife.
 Teacher.
 Obliger.
 ISFJ-T. Coffee addict.
 Chocolate believer.
 Love maker.
-I publish sexy books about broken people fixing themselves, and I and blog about the writer-life, baker-life, mom-life, sex-life, mid-life, basically all things life…and a bag of chips.
+I publish sexy books about broken people fixing themselves, and I blog about the writer-life, baker-life, mom-life, sex-life, mid-life, basically all things life…and a bag of chips.

 Hey, everybody!
 The first book in my Hot Night series is free today, and I hope you’ll grab it, if you haven’t read it already.
 If you have read it, please tell your friends that a super-steamy, enemies to lovers e-romance with great snacks is available on all US platforms for the bargain price of zipperoo!
 I really love that book.
 Links found here!